lgriffin/Zeppelin/README.md

  * npm install mongodb
  * npm install expresso

-You'll need to install a suitable driver for your database:
+You will need to install a suitable driver for your database:
     npm install mongodb
     npm install aws-lib